jameseason/money-race/README.md

 # 2020 Senate Money Race
 This project is intended to display financial information for 2020 Senate candidates.
+Deployed to https://jameseason.github.io/money-race

 ## Sources
 * Financial information is pulled from the [FEC API](https://api.open.fec.gov/developers/)